mattekudacy/ai-virtual-keyboard/README.md

 # Edit

-Install cvzone using this Google Drive link.
+Install mediapipe using this Google Drive link.
 Paste in site-packages folder<br>
 <a href="https://drive.google.com/drive/folders/17PSFfaJohv99cizd0B4tKQ4eepSy7bDN?usp=sharing"> Click Here </a><br>
 cvzone library is in the repository